MLB's postseason is on the way, but first, a photo finish for the NL wild-card race awaits Monday

 But first, the National League needs to get its waterlogged mess of a playoff race out of the way.

 While the rooting interests of baseball fans vary widely, there's little doubt MLB and television executives are drooling over the potential matchup between two of the top sluggers of this generation.
-Ohtani recently became the first player to have 50 homers and 50 stolen bases in one season while Judge is up to 58 homers.
+Ohtani recently became the first player to have 50 homers and 50 stolen bases in one season while Judge hit 58 homers.

 On top of that, Ohtani (Los Angeles Dodgers) and Judge (New York Yankees) play in the nation's top two media markets for two of the sport's most storied franchises.